antessio/dynamoplus/serverless/REFACTORING.md

 configurationService ->

-    - search for entity configuration in the system env, if not found search in the database using indexService and indexRepository as said before
+    - search for entity configuration in the system env, if not found search in the database using indexService and indexDomainRepository as said before

 indexService ->

-    - wraps indexRepository
+    - wraps indexDomainRepository

 indexUtils ->